VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 In context of the above case:

-1. Name and explain the segment of capital market being approached by the company.
+segment of capital market being approached by the company.

-2. Identify the two methods of floatation used by the company to raise the required capital.
-Give one difference between them.
+methods of floatation used by the company to raise the required capital.
+Give

 Answer:

-1. Primary market is the segment of capital market being approached by the company.
-It is also known as the new issue market as the securities are issued for the first time by the companies through this market.
+the new issue market as the securities are issued for the first time by the

-2. The two methods of floatation used by the company to raise the required capital are – Issue through prospectus and Offer for sale.
+floatation used by the company to raise the required capital are – Issue

 In case of issue through prospectus, the company approaches the members of the general public directly by issuing a prospectus whereas in case of Offer for sale, the company approaches members of the general public indirectly through intermediaries like issuing houses, stock brokers etc.